Designed and Built in Great Britain

 P.S. we nicked the idea of the fading crease along the mudguards from the body-panels on an Alfa 156.

 Taiwan dominates the world’s production of precision stanchion tubes so we’re benefitting from a pair of Fastace’s sensibly-priced and well-made 47mm upside down front forks, with both compression and rebound adjustment as standard-issue.
 Travel measures 130mm.

 Closer to home, our rear shock-absorber comes from the chaps at Nitron, just down the road from us in Witney, Oxfordshire.
 We fit a Nitron R1 as standard which has umpteen clicks of rebound and compression adjustment, a 40mm piston, a 14mm piston rod and adjustable preload.

-Built on a 17” x 3.50” SM Pro Platinum rim (black or silver options) with a British-made front hub, 9 gauge stainless steel spokes and nickel-plated brass nipples.
+Built on a 17” x 3.50” SM Pro Platinum polished silver rim with a British-made front hub, 9 gauge stainless steel spokes and nickel-plated brass nipples.

 Tyre choices include;

 120/70R17 58H Michelin Street Radial or 120/70ZR17 58W Avon 3D Ultra Sport